 Start by preparing your vegetables.
 Thinly slice your celery sticks and cut peeled carrots into small pieces.
 Crush or finely chop a clove of garlic.

-In a large pan, heat a tablespoon of olive oil and 20g of butter.
+In a large skillet (or large pan), heat a drizzle of olive oil and 20g of butter.
 Then add celery, carrots and half of the finely chopped garlic.
-Add two star anises, 1/2 tsp of sugar and a pinch of salt.
+Add star anise, sugar and a pinch of salt.
 Stirring occasionally, fry on low-medium heat for 8 minutes.

 In the meantime, slice your olives (I normally slice each into three).
 Get your capers ready.
 Roughly chop your parsley.

 Once the vegetables have softened, crumble in a stock cube.
 Add 3 large tablespoons of tomato paste, olives, capers and 500ml of boiled water.
-Stir well and cook for 5-7 minutes or until the liquid has reduced by half.
+Stir well and cook over medium-low heat for 5-7 minutes or until the liquid has reduced by half.
 Then stir in the chopped parsley (reserving the best bits for decoration).
+Season with sea salt and black pepper.

 Cook The Fish in The Sauce